Ipsen extends expiration date of tender offer for Albireo Pharma, Inc. to 1 March 2023

 About Ipsen

 Ipsen is a global, mid-sized biopharmaceutical company focused on transformative medicines in Oncology, Rare Disease and Neuroscience.
 With total sales of €3,0bn in FY2022, Ipsen sells medicines in over 100 countries.
-Alongside its external-innovation strategy, Ipsen’s research and development efforts are focused on its innovative and differentiated technological platforms located in the heart of leading biotechnological and life-science hubs: Paris-Saclay, France; Oxford, U.K.; Cambridge, U.S.; Shanghai, China.
-Ipsen has around 5,000 colleagues worldwide and is listed in Paris (Euronext: IPN) and in the U.S. through a Sponsored Level I American Depositary Receipt program (ADR: IPSEY).
+Alongside its external-innovation strategy, Ipsen's research and development efforts are focused on its innovative and differentiated technological platforms located in the heart of leading biotechnological and life-science hubs: Paris-Saclay, France; Oxford, U.K.; Cambridge, U.S.; Shanghai, China.
+Ipsen has around 5,000 colleagues worldwide and is listed in Paris IPN and in the U.S. through a Sponsored Level I American Depositary Receipt program IPSEY.
 For more information, visit ipsen.com.

 Additional Information and Where to Find It